d3-geomap/site/content/docs/map-properties.md

 #### geo

-The loaded topojson data, which gets assigned during the draw method.
+The loaded TopoJSON data, which gets assigned during the draw method.

 #### svg